Alcadramin/alca.dev/content/tldr/git-ignore-a-tracked-file-without-removing-it.md

 +++
 author = "Alcadramin"
-title = "TL;DR; Ignore a tracked file in Git without removing it" description = "Ignore a tracked file in Git without removing it" tags = "Git" series = "TL;DR;" categories = "TL;DR;"
+title = "TL;DR; Ignore a tracked file in Git without removing it" description = "While there are other ways to ignore a file via Git you may want to ignore a file that you have already checked in.
+This post shows you how to ignore a file and not remove it." tags = "Git" series = "TL;DR;" categories = "TL;DR;"